Cheshire Innovation

 The following diagram shows the key features of a domestic LP Turbine unit.

 Figure 3.
 To avoid the build-up of ice on cold days, different sections of the LP Turbine casing can be sequentially defrosted.
 Electric powered defrosting only consumes a small fraction of the electricity generated.
-[The basic LP Turbine design is explained on this linked page.]
+Alternatively, the LP Turbine casing may be positively charged to discourage Van der Waals bonding of ice crystals.

 The diagram below illustrates key differences between a conventional air conditioning system and LP Turbine based air cooling.